VDA5050/VDA5050/VDA5050_EN_V1.md

 This means either that the AGV is already standing on the node, or that the AGV is in the nodes deviation range.

 Nodes and edges both have a boolean attribute “released”.
-If a node or edge is released the AGV is expected to traverse it.
+If a node or edge is released, the AGV is expected to traverse it.
 If a node or edge is not released, the AGV must not traverse it.

-An edge only can be released if both the start and end node of the edge are released.
+An edge only can be released, if both the start and end node of the edge are released.

 After an unreleased edge, no released nodes or edges can follow in the sequence.